 This is a great collection to start your American Civil War research.
 The volunteer registries provide a quick synopsis of a person's service in the Civil War.
 These volumes are organized by regiment, but advanced scanning makes it possible to search these documents by name or other key words.

 Read through these first-hand experiences of war, both from the battlefield and the home front.
 This collection consists of letters and diaries from the Civil War period (1861-1865).
 Most of the collection includes of personal narratives, a few official records concerning the war and pensions for Civil War veterans after the war’s end.

 Images of individuals, groups, and entire regiments can be found in this collection of Civil War photographs.
 Photography evolved during the 1850s, making it easier to obtain durable, small photographs in the form of cased or card-sized images.
 These formats made it easier for a soldier to carry a photograph of a loved one or to send an image home.

 The Michigan Adjutant General kept various records during the American Civil War concerning the inner workings of Michigan regiments.
 Records include muster rolls, letters to and from the Adjutant General, lists of dead, monthly returns and more.
 This scanning project was funded by the National Historical Publications and Records Commission.

-Before leaving for the field of battle in the American Civil War the men of each regiment were presented with beautiful silken flags.
+Before leaving for the field of battle, the men of each regiment were presented with beautiful silken flags.
 The regiments received a stand of colors consisting of two flags: a national flag and a regimental flag.
 The national flag was the traditional American red, white, and blue Stars and Stripes.
-The regimental flag typically had a solid blue field emblazoned with the Federal or Michigan coat of arms.
-The flags often were presented to the regiments by the ladies of their communities in grand ceremonies.
+The regimental flag typically had a solid blue field emblazoned with the federal or Michigan coat of arms.
+These hand-sewn flags often were presented to the regiments by the ladies of their communities in grand ceremonies.